Tablets – Recylce IT Safely

 Waste electrical and electronic equipment recycling includes:

-• Computer recycling, including safe breakdown & disposal.
+• Office computer recycling, including safe breakdown & disposal.

 • Server and network equipment recycling.